neptamin/neptamin.github.io/index.md

 ### Research

-My research is concerned with inverse problems and geometry, with tools mainly coming from (singular) microlocal analysis.
+My research is mainly concerned with inverse problems and geometry, with tools coming from (singular) microlocal analysis.
-In my thesis I studied the X-ray transform in the setting of asymptotically hyperbolic manifolds, whereas more recently I have been working on inverse problems for hyperbolic equations.
-I am also interested in interplays between the geodesic X-ray transform on closed manifolds and higher Teichmüller theory.
-More recently I have been working on questions regarding the range of the X-ray transform on hyperbolic space.
+In my thesis I studied the geodesic X-ray transform in the setting of asymptotically hyperbolic manifolds, which is a topic I am working on to this day.
+Another interest of mine are nonlinear hyperbolic PDEs and  inverse problems for them.
+I have also worked in connections between the geodesic X-ray transform on closed manifolds and higher Teichmüller theory.

 [My CV](./CV_Eptaminitakis.pdf)